 Lord of the Flies

 Lord of the Flies was published in 1954 (William Golding Limited, 2002).
-Since its publication, it has had several major influences on current culture.
+Since its publication it has had several major influences on current culture.
 Not only has Lord of the Flies become a standard in education, but it has also inspired two films, and has been translated into many different languages (Lambert, 1993).

-Golding won the Nobel Prize award for his literature in 1983, after his first novel Lord of the Flies was published, in 1954.
-The book that was originally rejected 21 times, ended up inspiring two films and was translated into 26 different languages.
+Golding won the Nobel Prize award for his literature in 1983, after his first novel, Lord of the Flies, was published, in 1954.
+The book that was originally rejected 21 times, ended up inspiring two films, and was translated into 26 different languages.
 Lord of the Flies not only sold millions of copies, but it also became a standard in both high school, and college, English classes.
-Lord of the Flies was said to have become a world classic, in English literature (Lambert, 1993).
+Lord of the Flies was said to have become a world classic in English literature (Lambert, 1993).

 William Golding never considered his book, Lord of the Flies, to be of much importance.
 In fact, 15 years after the book had been published, he stated to one of his friends, that he resented writing the novel.
 Golding felt that his entire reputation was based off the success of Lord of the Flies, which he considered to be a very minor book.
 Even though the book was a classic in English literature, Golding considered the book to be nothing more than “a joke” (Boyd, 2010).

 Thus far, Lord of the Flies has inspired a book be written about William Golding, which tells a secretive story about his life.
 This book was written based off new materials, most of which have never been made public knowledge prior to the book’s printing.
 The book was assembled using many hundreds of letters, as well as unpublished works, and Golding’s own personal journals.
 The book is designed to draw a portrait of the man who wrote Lord of the Flies (William Golding Inc., 2012).
-The book not only describes Golding as a war-hero, but also as a reclusive depressive alcoholic, who has many fears and phobias (William Golding Inc., 2012).
+The book not only describes Golding as a war-hero, but also as a reclusive-depressive-alcoholic, who has many fears and phobias (William Golding Inc., 2012).

 A special edition of Lord of the Flies was printed in 1962.
 This novel placed both Golding, and Lord of the Flies, deep into the history of world literature (William Golding Inc., 2012).
-The book covers the influences on Golding’s imaginative style of writing, as well as his friends, other books, and poems, he has read (William Golding Inc., 2012).
+The book covers the influences on Golding’s imaginative style of writing, as well as his friends, and other books, and poems, he has read (William Golding Inc., 2012).

 Motion Picture Influences

 A black and white film of Lord of the Flies was produced in 1961, by Peter Brook.
 The film has received a lot of praise over the years.
-Some critics believe that the film is better, because it was shot in black and white.
+Some critics believe that the film is better because it was shot in black and white.
 They feel that the black and white images add some depth, and weight, to the “chilling story” (Lord of the Flies Company, 1963).
-The full-length movie that was released in 1963 can be viewed for free, via the Internet.
-The 1963 motion picture version of the Lord of the Flies, is said to be better than the book itself (Lord of the Flies Company, 1963).
-Rarely does it happen that readers of a book consider the movie version to be better.
+The full-length movie that was released in 1963 can be viewed for free, via the Internet2.
+The 1963 motion picture version of the Lord of the Flies is said to be better than the book itself (Lord of the Flies Company, 1963).
+Rarely does it happen that readers of a book consider the movie to be better.
 This goes to show the dedication put into the production of the motion picture.

-The motion picture then spawned the creation of a Web site organization that is dedicated to honoring the actors, and other crew members, that were involved in the production of the Lord of the Flies film.
-The Web site contains many biographies, and, obituaries, of the people involved in the production.
+The motion picture then spawned the creation of a Web site organization that is dedicated to honoring the actors, and other crew members, that were involved in the production of the Lord of the Flies film3.
+The Web site contains many biographies, and obituaries, of the people involved in the production.
 The Web site also contains information about children that committed suicide after being teased, and tormented, during their lifetime.
 These are great examples of what can happen to a child treated in the manner that Piggy was treated during the Lord of the Flies.
-Lord of the Flies has had a strong impact on the way people view the activities, and social behavior, of other humans.
+It would seem Lord of the Flies has had a strong impact on the way people view the activities, and social behavior, of other humans.